Pressio/pressio/docs/pages/components/ode_steppers_explicit.md

 When using custom data types not supported in [pressio ops](/Users/fnrizzi/Desktop/work/ROM/gitrepos/pressio/docs/html/md_pages_components_ops.html), you need to provide specializations of a trait class and certain operations and make them "visible" to the compiler to find them and such that pressio can operate on your data.
-For the sake of explanation, suppose that you use `double` as value type and `ACustomStateType` is what you use for the state, then before the `main` function you would need to do something like this:
+For the sake of explanation, suppose that you use `double` as value type and `ACustomStateType` is what you use for the state, then you would need to do something like this:

 ```cpp
 #include "pressio/type_traits.hpp"